 - In a bowl that is large enough to fit the chicken or in a zipper-top bag, mix the dry spices (chili powder through cayenne pepper), and then stir in the oil, lime juice, zest, and honey.
 Add the chicken breasts, and flip them a few times to evenly coat in the spice rub.
 Time permitting, allow the chicken to marinate all day or overnight.
 The chicken will still taste delicious if marinated for a shorter time–aim for at least an hour or two–but the flavor will improve with time.
 Let the chicken sit at room temperature for 30 minutes prior to grilling.

 - Preheat the grill and remove the chicken from the marinade.
 There won’t be much excess marinade, but you can discard what remains.
-Cook the chicken over medium heat for 7-8 minutes per side, depending on thickness, or until the chicken is just cooked through (internal temperature should read 170 degrees F with a quick read thermometer).
-As an option, lightly coat a large skillet with oil, and place over medium to medium-high heat.
+Cook the chicken over medium heat for 7-8 minutes per side, depending on thickness, or until the chicken is just cooked through (internal temperature should read 160℉ with a quick read thermometer; carryover cooking will bring the temp to a perfect doneness of 165℉).
+Alternatively, lightly coat a large skillet with oil, and place over medium to medium-high heat.
 Cook the chicken breast halves for 5 minutes per side, or until the meat is no longer pink in the center.
 (The chicken can also be cut into bite-size pieces and stir-fried.)
 Remove from the heat and allow the chicken to rest for 5 minutes before cutting.
 Garnish with lime slices and serve with one of the optional sauces, if desired.

 Notes